Know About Warts That Resemble Cauliflowers

 The researchers have classified these warts in various categories to help us know what they are and which is the best way to treat them.

 These warts have been classified on the basis of their size, texture, and the site affected.
 A few of them are:

-- Common warts: warts have a rough texture with having a slightly raised surface.
+- Common warts: warts have a rough texture with a slightly raised surface.
 Your hands could be more prone to these kinds of warts.
-Common w3arts are also known as palmer warts or junior warts.
+Common warts are also known as palmer warts or junior warts.

 - Filiform warts: these warts have a finger-like or thread-like formations.
 They are usually found on your face, more prone to the eyelids and the lips.